Zowe-Java-SDK/.github/profile/README.md

 z/OS services includes such things as submitting a job, creating a dataset or member, writing to a member or sequential dataset, monitoring a job's status and reporting on it completion, retrieving a job log and much more.

-Email me for an invitation to join this organization if you like to participate as a contributor by updating existing projects or donating new projects!
+Email me at giofr01@yahoo.com for an invitation to join this organization if you like to participate as a contributor by updating existing projects or donating new projects!